PennyLaneAI/pennylane-rigetti/doc/usage.rst

 These devices can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.

-A simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters would look like:
+A simple quantum function that returns the expectation value and variance of a measurement and depends on three classical input parameters would look like:

 .. code-block:: python